-I’ve been at this blogging thing for almost seven years.
+I’ve been at this blogging thing for over ten years.
 I’d been given a bunch of blog-awards, and started to get more people reading my output.
 I noticed that a few visitors were accessing the “About” page, and there was nothing there.

 If you’re truly interested, use the two links in the March 31/13 post, Awesome, or go back to my first blog in late November, 2011.
 I really need to compose something which explains my blog-presence and lack of police action.